 A message of thank you after the Thai rescue

-Finally, Adun shared this message of thanksgiving last year, and it still stands today:
+Finally, Adun shared this message of thanksgiving a few years ago, and it still stands today:

 “Thank you to everybody who prayed for me and the whole team.
 Thank you to everybody that helped us, and the last thank you is to the Lord.
 Thank you, God.
 God bless you all.”